 A research abstract is a brief summary of the research project.
 Usually, the abstract includes a problem statement, a methodology, results of the study, and a conclusion.
 Separately, a bibliography provides the sources used for your literature review.

 Abstracts are required for both posters and presentations.
 To request funding to attend a state or national conference, you must apply through the LCU's Office of Undergraduate Research.

 Submit a formal abstract (300 words maximum) formatted according to the National Conference on Undergraduate Research guidelines, which can be found at the CUR website or in the format required by the professional meeting the student desires to attend.

-All applications will be evaluated by members of the multidisciplinary Council on Undergraduate Research.
+All applications will be evaluated by members of the multidisciplinary Advisory Committee for Undergraduate Research.
 Applications will be evaluated based on the following scoring criteria.

 Please submit an electronic version of your abstract to Barbara Slate.
-All abstracts will then be made available to the Council for Undergraduate Research for evaluation.
+All abstracts will then be evaluated by the Council for Undergraduate Research for evaluation.
 You will be notified regarding acceptance of your work for submission to a national conference such as the NCUR.

 2016 Submission Deadline for Consideration: November 1, 2016